Post thumbnail

 Memory Maps

-A Memory Map is a piece of documentation that is used to say which address ranges are used for what purpose.
-Here are some example Memory Maps for various consoles:
+A memory map is a piece of documentation that is used to indicate which address ranges are used for what purpose.
+Here are some example memory maps for various consoles:

-You will notice that for many games consoles and other systems there are tons of memory addresses that are mapped to nothing at all.
+You will notice that for many game consoles and other systems, there are tons of memory addresses that are mapped to nothing at all.
 It seems like a huge waste of memory to emulate these unused addresses in a big byte array.

 Here is some pseudo code after taking into account what was have said above: